unit-io/unitdb/docs/usage.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.

 ## Licensing
-Copyright (c) 2016-2020 Saffat IT Solutions Pvt Ltd. This project is licensed under [Affero General Public License v3](https://github.com/unit-io/unitdb/blob/master/LICENSE).
+Copyright (c) 2016-2020 Saffat IT Solutions Pvt Ltd. This project is licensed under [Apache-2.0 License](https://github.com/unit-io/unitdb/blob/master/LICENSE).